What is orthodontics?

 Orthodontics for adults:

 In the past, orthodontic treatment was only for children.
 But with advanced knowledge and technology, many orthodontic problems (tooth crowding, impacted teeth, open-bite etc.) can be treated effectively even during adulthood.
-The goal of adult orthodontics is different, adult orthodontics is not simply about improving teeth arrangement and alignment, it’s also about have the treatment done as efficient as possible with optimal results.
+The goal of adult orthodontics is different, adult orthodontics is not simply about improving teeth arrangement and alignment, it is also about having the treatment done as efficient as possible with optimal results.

 Careful initial consultation and treatment planning with a dentist is essential for the commencement of adult orthodontics, it helps the dentist to understand patient’s personal goal and also helps patient to realise certain limitations of orthodontics.
 There’re whole ranges of treatment can help adult patients, such as Invisalign, elastic band, clear braces and lingual braces.
 The duration of the treatment highly depends on the complexity of the orthodontic procedure, consultation with the dentist is welcomed and highly recommended.